Frans van der Lugt sj (1938-2014)

 "I have become a Syrian.
 I have received a lot from Syria, and now I also want to suffer with the people who are struggling.
 I would like to be a source of comfort for them, if possible.
 I am the shepherd of my sheep.
 You don't ask someone who's at home why he stays? ", Says Frans van der Lugt

-He was murdered in the Jesuit residence in Homs on 7 April 2014 and buried in the garden the next day.
+He was murdered and burried in the Jesuit residence in Homs on 7 April 2014.
 To date it is not clear who killed him.

 In memory of Frans and to continue his vision, a Frans van der Lugt Center has been established in Lebanon for Syrian refugees.
 A center that has also been established in Karfoon in Syria and is also being built in Homs with our help.
 In addition, Al Ard will be rebuilt.